 Today we honor Navy Lieutenant Michael Murphy, 29, of Patchogue, N.Y., who was killed in Afghanistan June 28th, 2005.
+Please remember, we have only one class today at 10:30 am.

 LT.
 Michael P. Murphy (SEAL) was the officer-in-charge of a four-man SEAL element in support of Operation Red Wings, tasked with finding a key anti-coalition militia commander near Asadabad, Afghanistan.
 Shortly after inserting into the objective area, the SEALs were spotted by three goat herders who were initially detained and then released.
 It is believed the goat herders immediately reported the SEALs’ presence to Taliban fighters.